 What’s more, living with my recently retired physician husband was sending me into black depression.
 I was miserable.
-As long as we lived in our large Toronto house and he saw patients most of the day, I was accustomed to peace and quiet for my own pursuits, Though I’d struggled for years to deal with his bossy behaviour, I could no longer tolerate his controlling ways.
-The new arrangement challenged our ability to find fulfillment side-by-side in cramped quarters.
+As long as we lived in our large Toronto house and he saw patients most of the day, I was accustomed to peace and quiet for my own pursuits.
+The new arrangement challenged my ability to find fulfillment side-by-side in cramped quarters.

 To my surprise – and my husband’s shock – I decided to separate from him.
 I was desperate.
 If I stayed, I’d get sick, become demented or end up as an alcoholic.
 My solution?
 I found a dog-friendly apartment for myself and for Sammy, my wonderful black standard poodle.
 My new apartment, near the city centre and by the lake more than satisfies my idea of life as a woman living alone, free to shape her own life.